312akim/fetchrewardsTHE/README.md

 # Fetch Rewards Take Home Exam
-This server mocks a points earned. spent, and remaining system.
+This server mocks a points earned, spent, and remaining system.

 ### Downloading and Installing dependencies for the server
-NPM is required to run this server.
+[NPM](https://www.npmjs.com/) is required to run this server.

 Navigate CLI to desired download location and run **git clone https://github.com/312akim/fetchrewardsTHE.git**